 - Date of Service

-In addition to the above information, queries should be clear and concise, with instructions on how to resolve any pending questions about coding.
-Physician queries should also be coordinated with providers, with agreed-upon timing and structure for any pending inquiries.
+In addition to the above information, queries should be clear and concise, with instructions on how to resolve any pending questions about coding, without leading the physician to a particular response or desired outcome.
+A physician query should also be coordinated directly with the provider, including an agreed-upon timeframe and structure for any pending inquiries.

-MedTrainer provides an all-in-one software solution for healthcare practices and facilities.
-Whether your organization is looking for a way to track training and compliance initiatives or perform exclusion checks and accreditation, MedTrainer has the tools you need to succeed.
-For more information about handling physician queries or to learn more about credentialing solutions that cover them, contact the MedTrainer team today!
+MedTrainer provides an all-in-one software solution for healthcare providers, practices, and facilities dedicated to providing compliant, effective,, outstanding patient care.
+Whether your organization is looking for a way to improve documentation standards and compliance initiatives or gain accreditation, MedTrainer has the tools you need to succeed.
+For more information about navigating physician queries and improving your clinical documentation techniques, contact the MedTrainer team today!